MANAGE OR REJECT COOKIES.

 1. Who is the data controller?

-3. What are the legitimate bases for processing your data?
+3. What are the legal grounds for processing your data?

-The legal basis for fulfilling the purpose set out in the above section will be the processing of the request for information.
-Therefore, any refusal to supply the personal data requested, or the submission of inaccurate or incomplete data, could therefore render it impossible to provide you with the service.
-Customers are responsible for ensuring the truthfulness of the data provided, and for notifying Bankinter of any modification thereof.
+The legal grounds for the purpose stated above is the need to process the request for information.
+Accordingly, if you refuse to supply the personal data requested, or if you supply inaccurate or incomplete data, we may not be able to provide you with the service.
+You are responsible for ensuring the truthfulness of the data provided, and for notifying Bankinter if there is any change to your data.

 4. Who will receive your data?

-5. For how long will we process your data?
+5. How long will we keep your data?

 Unless you have stated otherwise, we will keep your data for a period of six months.
 As soon as they are no longer necessary for the purposes described above, the data will be blocked for the period for which they may be required for carrying out, or defending, administrative or legal actions, and they may only be unblocked and processed again for this purpose.
 Once this period has elapsed, the data will be cancelled definitively.